AusDTO/dta-website/_assessment-reports/australian-trade-mark-search-beta.md

 Usability testing has been part of the overall build process with testing taking place on developed items when complete.
 Testing has taken advantage of heatmap tools to support findings.

-Service is being designed to support common contemporary browser versions --- IE 9 and above, Firefox, Chrome. etc.
+Service is being designed to support common contemporary browser versions --- IE 9 and above, Firefox, Chrome etc.

 **Recommendations for criterion 9:**